itk-dev/adgangsstyring-bundle/README.md

 ## Usage

-Before being able to use the bundle, you must have your own `User` entity, `UserRepository`  and database setup
+Before being able to use the bundle, you must have your own `User` entity, `UserRepository`  and database setup.

-Once you have this, you need to configure variables for Microsoft groups, and the above mentioned `User` entity:
+You will need to configure variables for
+Microsoft groups, and the above mentioned `User` entity:

 ### Variable configuration